Inside the timeline of Cassie Carli’s final moments as missing mom’s body is found after ex Marcus Spanavelo’s arrest - NewsBreak

 Inside the timeline of Cassie Carli’s final moments as missing mom’s body is found after ex Marcus Spanavelo’s arrest

-CASSIE Carli's last moments before vanishing after she went to pick up her daughter from her ex have been revealed.
+THE last moments of a missing mom who vanished last week before her body was found on Sunday in a shallow grave have been revealed.

-Cassie, 37, was last seen in the parking lot in Navarre, Florida, where she was supposed to pick up her daughter, Saylor, from her ex-boyfriend, Marcus Spanevelo, during a custody exchange.
+Cassie Carli, 37, was last seen in a parking lot in Navarre, Florida, where she was supposed to pick up her daughter, Saylor, from her ex-boyfriend, Marcus Spanevelo, during a custody exchange.

+Spanevelo was arrested on Saturday in connection with her disappearance but their daughter is said to be safe, cops revealed.

 Sunday, March 27